dmalpass/dmalpass/README.md

 ## Hi there 👋

+My name is Dave, and I am a Full Stack engineer working on Ecoomerce, AI, and Automation.

+- 🔭 I’m currently working on n8n automations

+- 🌱 I’m currently learning n8n

+- 👯 I’m looking to collaborate on AI automation ideas

+- ⚡ Fun fact:

 <!--
 **dmalpass/dmalpass** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.